LlorencCB/phis-docs-community/docs/experimental-organization.md

 ![update-document](img/document-update.png)

-## Agronomical Objects
+## Scientific Objects

 ### Object types

 Plant phenotyping experiments all revolve around one entity of interest : plants !
-PHIS experiments are focused on a given type of elements : **agronomical objects**, which are no more than declinations of plants, at various scales :
+PHIS experiments are focused on a given type of elements : **Scientific objects**, which are no more than declinations of plants, at various scales :

 - **plant organ** : part of a given plant
 - **plant** : single individual, displaying a single genotype, which is refered to as a **variety**